jrichardsz/linux-commandline-assistant/readme.md

 GIT_AUTHOR="JRichardsz<jrichardsz.java@gmail.com>"
 ECLILPSE_HOME=/../apps/eclipse
 ```
-All these variables will be present in any of your commands, so you could use it :D
+All these variables will be present in any of your command scripts, so you could use it :D

 # Contribute